 Highlights: Loving, Optimistic, Bold

 The Border Terrier is an English dog that’s tough and never misses a beat.
-They may be petite dogs, only weighing 14 pounds, but they’re hard workers that’s earned a reputation as a sturdy, reliable and resilient terrier breed.
+They may be petite dogs, only weighing 14 pounds, but they’re diligent workers that’s earned a reputation as a durable, reliable and resilient terrier breed.

 Border Terriers were bred to solve multiple problems, giving them a versatile edge.
 They’re agile yet tenacious, making them perfect watchdogs for livestock.
 Plus, the Border is small enough to hunt fox and quick enough to run with horses.

 The wiry coat of the Border Terrier protects them from all the hazardous elements in the woods, such as shrubs or branches.
 Their coats are also water-resistant, giving them the ability to work in rain or mist – which the borderlands often had.

 However, the best part of the Border Terrier is their eagerness to please.
 Their obedient nature and intelligence makes them great for training.
 Plus, their alertness and fearlessness gives them a shot at being an excellent watch dog.

 Border Terriers are used in the hunting of rabbits, foxes, groundhogs, raccoons, possums, and other animals

 - Border Terriers are versatile hunters.
 They can hunt rabbits, foxes, groundhogs, raccoons, possums, and other game.

 - Historians believe that the Border Terrier is one of England’s most ancient terrier breeds.

 - These dogs have a habit and instinct to dig.
 If left in a yard without proper exercise, they’ll likely start digging away!